-When I began taking classes in 1997, I loved learning the asanas and moving my body in different ways.
+When I began taking classes in 1997, I loved learning the asanas (poses) and moving my body in different ways.
 I was attracted to the physicality of yoga.
-As I have moved along my yoga path, I have also learned to love the wonderful benefits of working with pranayama (breathing exercises) and the value of creating awareness and curiosity about my body, my mind, and my feelings.
+As I have moved along my yoga path, I have grown to love the wonderful benefits of pranayama (breathing exercises), meditation and the value of creating awareness and curiosity about my body, my mind, and my spirit.

 I began teaching in 2002 and started the yoga program at McAllister Center in 2004.
-Currently I am teaching at the Morton Center and McAllister Center.
+Currently I am teaching at Lilly Nature Center and Happy Hollow Complex through West Lafayette Parks and Rec. and The McAllister Center in Lafayette.
+I volunteer at Hanna Center in Lafayette, teaching to young yogis in their after-school program.
 I also teach private classes to corporations and individuals.

 I earned my 200 hour Yoga Teacher Certification through LYP- Living Yoga Program in Austin, TX.
 It has helped to shape my philosophy and style of teaching and has exposed me to many styles of yoga.
 It also has given me an in-depth knowledge of the technical aspects of yoga and its physical benefits.
 Through the LYP Network, I have the experience of a wonderful yoga community at my fingertips.

 Whether you take classes with me or anyone else, I would encourage you to develop the practice of yoga in your daily life.
+It’s fun, it brings wonderful people together, it makes you feel better – mind, body, spirit.
 Yoga has enriched my life beyond expectations and can do the same for you.